Euphorbia tithymaloides: Names

-Distribution and description

-Euphorbia tithymaloides is native to tropical and subtropical North America and Central America.
-It prefers soil that is sandy, well-drained, and nutrient-rich, particularly with higher concentrations of boron, copper, iron, manganese, molybdenum, and zinc.
-It is relatively intolerant of high soil salinity levels, but exhibits saline tolerance if well fertilized.
-The plant tends to be taller and have more biomass if it is well-watered.
-The plant requires a sunny area to grow in.
+Description

 The shrub can grow to 6 to 8 ft in height and generally is about 18 to 24 in in width.
 The leaf is a simple angiosperm leaf, arranged oppositely on the stem.
 Each leaf is sessile (attaching directly to the plant), and about 1.4 to 3 in in length.
 The leaves are glabrous (smooth) and acuminate in shape, with entire (smooth) edges.
 The veins in the leaves are pinnate.

+Inflorescences

 The plant terminates in a dichotomous cyme, with a peduncle supporting each flower.
 The floral leaves are bifid (split in two parts) and ovate, while the involucral bracts are bright red, irregularly acuminate in shape (e.g., like a slipper), and about 0.043 to 0.051 in in length with a long, thin tube.
 The flower is void of scent.
 The male pedicel is hairy, while the female is glabrous.
+The plant generally flowers in mid-spring.

 The seed pod is about 0.30 in long and 0.35 in wide, and ovoid in shape (with truncated ends).

-The plant generally flowers in mid-spring.